xjlin0/old.xjlin0.github.io/_posts/2015-01-14-inheritance-in-ruby-python-and-javascript.md

   >> rob.wear_uniform #=> "The red and black looked so nice!"
 {% endhighlight %}

   <p>In Python, we can create instance by defining custom factory function.
-If a class is defined, you can create an instance by <code> intance = Class() </code>.
-Python interpreter will actually call <code>Class().method(instance)</code> and excute method defined in that class.
-Don't forget to include <code>self</code> in the defination of methods so Python knows which instance to pass for excuting the method.
+If a class is defined, you can create an instance by <code> instance = Class() </code>.
+Python interpreter will actually call <code>Class().method(instance)</code> and execute method defined in that class.
+Don't forget to include <code>self</code> in the definition of methods so Python knows which instance to pass for executing the method.

  {% highlight python %}
 Python 2.7.9 shell